 Before we start, let's take a second to think about what we mean by risky play.

 Risky play is thrilling and exciting.
-It’s got a risk of physical injury.
-It’s challenging, it tests limits and it helps children to establish boundaries.
+It's got a risk of physical injury.
+It's challenging, it tests limits and it helps children to explore and establish their own boundaries.
 It could be climbing, sliding, balancing jumping and hanging, rolling or using potentially dangerous tools.

-Where does this all come from?
-Well, there’s some suggestion that it’s evolutionary, helping young children to explore and learn, and there’s been proof that it’s found in many other young mammals too.
+There's some suggestion that it's evolutionary, helping young children to explore and learn, and there's been proof that it's found in many other young mammals too.
 Managing risks is a key life skill, and from an early age, it helps us understand our own abilities, and use critical thinking for how to use them in play.

 And your role as an early educator?
 To find the right balance.
 To ensure that children are able to enjoy all the benefits of risky play in the early years without any serious injuries really taking place.